SylverSun/Whisper2Clipboard/README.md

 * If you don't like the 'I've finished transcribing' sound, delete line 119
 * Listen and Post Keybindings are lines 25 and 26
 * If you want Whisper to translate your spoken words to a different language, line 37 is your jam.
+* Want to change or remove the T binding for posting to SS13?
+Delete or change lines 68 and 69

 ## Disclaimer
 This software is provided as is.
 I'll do my best to keep this readme up to date, but I'm an amateur at best so please manage your expectations.